anuramat/mdmath.nvim/README.md

   - `:MdMath disable`: Disable the plugin for the current buffer
   - `:MdMath clear`: Refresh all equations
   - `:MdMath build`: Build the node.js server

+If you are using TMUX, remember to enable `allow-passthrough` in your `~/.tmux.conf`.

 ## Looking to the future!